Maumagnaguagno/HyperTensioN/README.md

 The second option is to return a string to be written to a common text file.
 If the second option was selected the output filename is the input filename with the new extension appended, therefore ``input.pddl`` to ``jshop`` would be ``input.pddl.jshop``, so no information about the source is lost.
 Any compiler have access to the parser attributes, which means one module can optimize before another compiles.
-In fact this is the core idea behind Hype, be able to parse, modify and compile domains without having to worry about language support.
+In fact this is the core idea behind Hype, be able to parse, extend and compile domains without having to worry about language support.
 Future languages compatible with the [Intermediate Representation] format could be supported by just adding a new parser and compiler.
-The compiler is expected to not modify any parameter, use an extension to achieve such result.
+The compiler is expected to not modify the representation, use an extension to achieve such result.

 ## Hints
 Here are some hints to describe a domain: